Infant Massage Do’s and Don’ts: A Safe Guide for Parents

 1. Avoid the eyes, nose, and mouth to prevent irritation.

-3. Use gentle strokes on the abdomen, avoiding any forceful pressure that could cause discomfort.
+3. Use gentle strokes on the abdomen and avoid any forceful pressure that could cause discomfort.

-4. Always observe your baby’s reactions; if they show signs of distress, adjust your technique.
+4. Watch your baby’s reactions throughout.
+If they show signs of distress, adjust your technique right away.

 Safe Products for Baby Massage

-Always test the oil on a small area of your baby’s skin first to check for any allergic reactions before widespread application.
-Avoid using oils such as olive, mustard seed, and soybean, as they can irritate sensitive skin.
-Additionally, consider seeking support from community resources that can provide guidance on safe baby massage practices.
+Always test the oil on a small area of your baby’s skin first to check for any allergic reactions before applying it more broadly.
+Avoid olive, mustard seed, and soybean oils, as these can irritate sensitive infant skin.
+You can also reach out to community resources for guidance on safe baby massage practices.

-Always perform a patch test on your baby’s skin to ensure safety and avoid oils that may cause irritation.
+Always do a patch test on your baby’s skin before widespread use, and avoid oils known to cause irritation.

-Finally, keep all massage products out of reach to prevent accidental ingestion or misuse, ensuring a safe environment for your little one.
+Keep all massage products out of reach to prevent accidental ingestion or misuse.

 When to Consult a Healthcare Provider

-1. Your baby shows signs of excessive crying or fussiness during massage.
+1. Your baby cries excessively or becomes very fussy during massage.

 2. You notice any breathing difficulties or allergic reactions after using massage products.